 Hepatitis C is a liver infection caused by the hepatitis C virus (HCV).
 Hepatitis C is a blood-borne virus.
 Today, most people become infected with HCV by sharing needles or other equipment to inject drugs.
-For some people, HCV is a short-term or acute illness but for 75 percent – 85 percent of people who become infected with HCV, it becomes a long-term, chronic infection.
-Chronic HCV is a serious disease that can result in long-term health problems, even death.
-The majority of infected persons might not be aware of their infection because they do not have any symptoms.
-There is no vaccine for HCV.
-The best way to prevent HCV is by avoiding behaviors that can spread the disease, especially injecting drugs.
+For some people, HCV infection is a short-term or acute illness but for more than half of people who become infected with HCV, it becomes a long-term, chronic infection.
+Chronic HCV infection is a serious disease that can result in long-term health problems, even death.
+The majority of infected people might not be aware of their infection because they do not have any symptoms.
+There is no vaccine for hepatitis C. The best way to prevent HCV infection is by avoiding behaviors that can spread the disease, especially injecting drugs.

-Globally, HCV is a common blood-borne infection with an estimated 130-150 million people chronically infected according to the World Health Organization.
+Globally, hepatitis C is a common blood-borne infection with an estimated 58 million people chronically infected according to the World Health Organization.

-HCV infection is common among people living with HIV.
-About one out of five people living with HIV also have HCV.
-About three out of five people living with HIV who report a history of injection drug use are co-infected with HCV.
-All people who are diagnosed with HIV are recommended to be tested for HCV.
-People living with HIV are at greater risk for complications and death from HCV.
-Hepatitis C is the leading non-HIV-related cause of death among people living with HIV, Fortunately, direct acting agents that are used to treat HCV work equally well in people with and without HIV infection.
-For more information about HIV and HCV coinfection, visit AIDS.gov’s pages about hepatitis C and HIV coinfection.
+HCV infection is common among people with HIV who also inject drugs.
+Nearly 75% of people living with HIV who report a history of injection drug use are co-infected with HCV.
+All people who are diagnosed with HIV are recommended to be tested for HCV at least once.
+People living with HIV are at greater risk for complications and death from HCV infection.
+Fortunately, direct acting antivirals that are used to treat HCV work equally well in people with and without HIV infection.
+For more information about HIV and HCV coinfection, visit the HIV.gov’s pages about hepatitis C and HIV coinfection.